Cornubia City

-Cornubia City is a new mixed-use development which broke ground in 2012, north of Durban, South Africa between Phoenix, Ottawa, Mount Edgecombe and uMhlanga.
-It is bordered to the east by the N2 Freeway, to the west by regional route R-102, and is 7 km south of the King Shaka International Airport.
-The development project is a joint venture between the eThekwini Metropolitan Municipality and Tongaat Hulett.
+Cornubia City is a mixed-use development situated north of Durban, South Africa between the towns of Phoenix, Verulam, Mount Edgecombe and uMhlanga.

+Launched in 2012, the development project is a joint venture between the eThekwini Metropolitan Municipality and Tongaat Hulett.
 482 homes were constructed in 2014 of the 24,000 residential units planned for the development; 15,000 of which will be low cost homes.
 A primary school opened 20 July 2015.